On the L-infinity description of the Hitchin Map: Introduction

-{\bf Acknowledgements.} I am grateful to Anya Kazanova for encouragement.
-I want to thank Eduardo Cattani, Calder Daenzer, Stefano Guerra, Eyal Markman, Tony Pantev and Jim Stasheff for support and helpful comments on various versions of this text.
-I would like to thank ICTP and the organisers of the Conference on Hodge Theory and Related Topics, where part of this work was done.
+I am grateful to Anya Kazanova for encouragement, and to E.Cattani, C.Daenzer, S.Guerra, E.Markman, T.Pantev and J.Stasheff for support and helpful comments.
+I would like to thank ICTP and the organisers of the \emph{Conference on Hodge Theory and Related Topics} (2010), during which an early version of this material was completed.
+This work was partially supported by a CERES-CEI Research Fellowship (FP-7), Grant agreement 229660.